July 9, 2012 § 6 Comments

 The November/December 1978 issue of Vogue Patterns magazine has a few pages featuring Gia Carangi, including an Arthur Elgort portfolio showing Vogue 2008 by Bill Blass.
 In most cases, Carangi was photographed for editorials only, but she can be seen on a few Vogue patterns:

-Carangi also shot some Vogue Patterns campaigns with Andrea Blanch which appeared in Vogue magazine in 1978 and 1979.
-Here are some of her campaign images promoting designer patterns—two Calvin Klein patterns, Vogue 1878 and Vogue 2027, and Vogue 1988 by Yves Saint Laurent.
+Carangi also shot some Vogue Patterns editorials with Andrea Blanch which appeared in Vogue magazine in 1978 and 1979.
+Here are some of her editorial images promoting designer patterns—two Calvin Klein patterns, Vogue 1878 and Vogue 2027, and Vogue 1988 by Yves Saint Laurent.
 The Vogue 2027 coat was shortened for the photo shoot:

-This May 1979 campaign image shows Vogue 2040, a tunic by Edith Head, made up in sheer black silk marquisette:
+This May 1979 editorial image shows Vogue 2040, a tunic by Edith Head, made up in sheer black silk marquisette:

-Click the images to see more Gia Carangi/Vogue Patterns campaign photos.
+Click the images to see more Gia Carangi/Vogue Patterns editorial photos.